swiftlang/swift/docs/OptimizationTips.rst

 Applying the ``private`` keyword to a declaration restricts the visibility of the declaration to the file in which it is declared.
 This allows the compiler to be able to ascertain all other potentially overridding declarations.
-Thus the absense of any such declarations enables the compiler to infer the ``final`` keyword automatically and remove indirect calls for methods and field accesses accordingly.
+Thus the absence of any such declarations enables the compiler to infer the ``final`` keyword automatically and remove indirect calls for methods and field accesses accordingly.
 For instance in the following, ``e.doSomething()`` and ``f.myPrivateVar``, will be able to be accessed directly assuming ``E``, ``F``